linto-ai/linto-desktoptools-hmg/README.md

 # Hotword Model Generator
 HMG is a GUI tool designed to generate keyword spotting models.

+**DISCLAIMER: This is an rough version of a tool that haven't beed thoroughly tested, bug may (and probably will) occur.
+Please use the issue tracker to report them.**

 ## Introduction
 HMG allows you to:
 * Manage data